Natanael Cano: Artistry

-Influences and Inspiration

 Throughout the earlier stages of Cano's music career, Cano was heavily influenced by corridos he grew up listening performed by regional Mexican artists Gerardo Ortíz and Ariel Camacho.
 Cano says that he if he could see any artist perform dead or alive, it would be Ariel Camacho since he died before Cano got a chance to see him in concert.
-By his late teens, he became inspired by a corrido group from Orange County, California, Legado 7, known best for their "lumbre corridos" (fire corridos) which they became known for since they broke traditional values and wrote lyrics about weed.
+By his late teens, he became inspired by a corrido group from Orange County, California, Legado 7, known best for their "lumbre corridos" (fire corridos), which they became known for since they broke traditional values and wrote lyrics about weed.
 Cano's songs are influenced by experiences in his personal life or of his friends.
 His lyrics are based on events that he has gone through in his life.
 As a big fan of musicians like Bad Bunny, Jhay Cortez, and J Balvin, Cano is musically inspired by them.

-Goals

-Cano mentions that his goal is to collaborate with many different Latin trap artists but he wants the collaborations to happen naturally, not be force.
-Cano's dream collaboration would be with Anuel AA and that he is the top collaboration he would like follow through with.
-In an interview through Univision, Cano admitted that he also would like to collaborate with Mickey Woods Jr., Bad Bunny, and Myke Towers.
+Cano mentions that his goal is to collaborate with many different Latin trap artists, however he would like the collaborations to happen naturally rather than be forced.
+Cano's dream collaboration would be with Anuel AA In an interview through Univision, Cano admitted that he also would like to collaborate with Mickey Woods Jr. and Bad Bunny.